nickthegroot/recipe-recommendation/README.md

 6. Create the graph schema by running `data/schema.gsql` directly on the instance
 7. Create a `.env` file using the `.env.sample` template, and fill with your instance's information.
 8. Load the data into TigerGraph by running `poetry run sync_dataset`

+## Models

+Currently, all models are crafted as GSQL statements designed to be run directly on the TigerGraph instance.
+To install,

+1. Install all queries located inside `models/` directly on the TigerGraph instance
+2. Run `data/fastRP_embed.gsql` to generate node embeddings and load them into the graph